 If one chicken in your flock gets affected, the chances are that the rest are equally affected too.
 A laboratory test would most likely prove that.
 In this case, what remains is to cull the entire flock and start raising a new one.

-Ensure you disinfect the environment before bringing in a new flock, other, and don’t restock immediately after the deaths.
+Ensure you disinfect the environment before bringing in a new flock and don’t restock immediately after the deaths.
 However, you can get your flock vaccinated against Avian Influenza to increase their chances of survival if they get infected.

 Also, ensure to include a professional in every step you take when dealing with infected birds.
 Without taking the necessary steps, the infected birds, either dead or alive, can spread the plague to both human and animal members of the environment.